Zeeshan Ansari

-Zeeshan Ansari (born 16 December 1999) is an Indian cricketer.
+Zeeshan Ansari (born 16 December 1999) is an Indian cricketer who currently plays for Uttar Pradesh in domestic cricket and Sunrisers Hyderabad in the Indian Premier League.
+He is a leg-break bowler.
 He made his first-class debut for Uttar Pradesh in the 2017–18 Ranji Trophy on 6 October 2017.
 Prior to his first class debut, he was part of India's squad for the 2016 Under-19 Cricket World Cup.
 He made his Twenty20 debut for Uttar Pradesh in the 2018–19 Syed Mushtaq Ali Trophy on 28 February 2019.

+Indian Premier League

+Zeeshan Ansari made his IPL debut with the Sunrisers Hyderabad in 2025 against the Delhi Capitals, picking up 3/42.
+Ansari caught the attention of IPL franchises after finishing as the leading wicket-taker in the inaugural UP T20 League, claiming 24 wickets in 12 matches at an impressive economy rate of 7.60.
+In the high-scoring final, he played a crucial role with a spell of 4-0-20-1 for Meerut Mavericks and played a crucial role in making them champion.